Meirinkan: History

-The school was established in 1718 by the 6th Chōshū Domain daimyō Mōri Yoshimoto, located in the sannomaru (outer third bailey) of Hagi Castle, and covered an area of 940 tsubo (approx 3,102 square meters).
-It was later moved to the lower Hagi Castle area (part of current Hagi, Yamaguchi) by the 14th daimyō Mōri Takachika in accordance with han reforms, where it covered a total area of 15,184 tsubo (50,107 m^{2}).
+The academy was relocated to Emukai in Hagi jōkamachi by the 14th daimyō Mōri Takachika in accordance with han reforms, where it covered a total area of 15,184 tsubo (50,107 m^{2}).
 3,020 tsubo (9,966 m^{2}) of the area were used as military training grounds.
-The han office was moved to Yamaguchi in 1863, and renamed Yamaguchi Kōdo, a school founded there by Hōyō Ueda, as Yamaguchi Meirinkan, creating two Meirikan schools located in Yamaguchi and Hagi.
+Despite being a center for teaching Edo neo-Confucianism, the Meirinkan's collection contained many anti-Neo-Confucianism works by Ogyū Sorai and his disciples.
+In 1863, with the relocation of the domain's administrative office to Yamaguchi, a "Yamaguchi Meirinkan" was also established, resulting in the coexistence of the Hagi and Yamaguchi Meirinkan academies.